 "It's innovative but at the same time it's going backwards in the world of the restaurant industry," where the concept of fast food was invented in the 1950s, said Nicolas Nouchi, analyst at CHD Expert.

 We can't really imagine what it would be like to sit at a table and have some poor person take your order for chicken nuggets and a large fry.
 But Swedes love competent service from all food vendors.

 McDonald's should just tell Sweden about the secret menu, including the unfortunately-named McGangBang.

-A riot erupted at a school in Gothenburg, Sweden after an Instagram account began uploading pictures of teenage girls along with their names and purported sexual exploits.
-Police estimated around 600 angry students assembled at Plusgymnasiet high school to confront who they suspected was behind the Instagram account, and a number of lampposts and automobiles in the vicinity were vandalized as a result.
+A riot erupted at a school in Gothenburg, Sweden after an Instagram account began uploading pictures of teenage girls, along with their names and purported sexual exploits.
+Police estimated around 600 angry students assembled at Plusgymnasiet high school to confront who they assumed was behind the Instagram account, while vandalizing lampposts and automobiles in the vicinity.

 The latest holiday catalogue released by Sweden's toy retail chain Top Toy is making some buzz for breaking the gender-role stereotypes in its product pages, which features girls with Nerf guns and boys with doll houses and Hello Kitty.
-According to Jezebel, Top Toy's gender-swapped catalogue may have been inspired in part by the widespread debate over the issue of gender equality that has been ongoing for the past few years in the Scandinavian nation.
-Hat tip goes to The Mary Sue.
+According to Jezebel, Top Toy's gender-swapped catalogue may have been inspired in part by the widespread debate over the issue of gender equality that has been ongoing for the past few years in the Scandinavian na

 Involuntary Dye Job of the Day: Blond Swedes from the town of Anderslöv had their hair involuntarily dyed green after a plumbing problem resulted in a high concentration of cooper in their shower water.

 Officials initially believed the water itself was to blame, but tests showed the copper levels were normal.